-The Japanese-owned American brand Bulova will soon release its new Bulova Accutron Conqueror (ref.
-63B152) limited edition automatic wristwatch.
+The Japanese-owned American brand will soon release its limited-edition dressy Bulova Accutron Conqueror (ref.
+63B152).
 Touted as being based on the vintage 1927 Lone Eagle model, the gadget’s main purpose is said “to commemorate Colonel Charles A. Lindbergh’s monumental solo non-stop flight across the Atlantic Ocean in 1927M.”
 Well, it seems that the assertion is a little far-fetched given that it is powered by a modern caliber and is basically just another “homage” to a long-forgotten watch.
-Still, the new piece could very well be a wonderful Christmas present for those in love with the art-deco culture of the Roaring Twenties: a post-WWI decade when Europe witnessed one of the fastest economic growth periods in its history.
+Still, the new piece could become a wonderful Christmas present for those in love with the art-deco culture of the Roaring Twenties: a post-WWI decade when Europe witnessed one of the fastest economic growth periods in its history.

-Compared to the original 1927 model (that, according to MyBulova.com was previously sold as Bulova Conqueror, hence the name of the re-issue,) the body seems to be more elongated, gone are the sharp angles that are replaced with flowing curves.
+Compared to the original 1927 model (that, according to MyBulova.com was previously sold as Bulova Conqueror, hence the name of the re-issue,) the body is more elongated, gone are the sharp angles that are replaced with flowing curves.
 Even the engravings are more subdued.

-The functionality of the new also seems to be different.
+The functionality of the new model is also different.
 While the original Lone Eagle displayed only hours and minutes, as well as small seconds at six o’clock, the 2012 version comes equipped with a chronograph movement that also sports a GMT complication.

 And, frankly, the standard setting crown and chronograph push-pieces that, too, scream “XXI century” (or, rather, “an attempt at cost-cutting”) look here like a wending machine in a church: cost-efficient and probably profitable, but somehow inappropriate.

-To make the re-issue even more special, the American brand plans to make only 200 pieces of the watch and then destroy the molds “forever.”
+To make the re-issue even more special, the American brand plans to make only 200 pieces and then destroy the molds “forever.”
 I guess they should also erase the CAD files, too.
 Just to be sure.

 It is promised the watch will be sold on all markets at a recommended street price of $4900: a bit expensive, but I am sure they won’t have a problem selling all of them.